Year 4: Pandas Class

 A Message from the Class Teacher

 Welcome to year 4!
 This year we will be working very hard on a range of different topics, as well as learning to work as part of a team, learning about growth mindset and becoming more independent learners.

 In English we will spend the year looking at a range of books and carrying out a wide range of reading and writing activities based around them.
 We will also be developing our reading and writing skills through a range of both short films and longer chapter books.
 Spelling is a big focus this year, so we will be looking at mnemonics, tricks and tips to help us improve our knowledge of how words are written.
 Children will be bringing things home to support this.
 Furthermore, we will be using active reading skills to work on our comprehension of texts on a variety of topics.

-In Maths we will be focussing on a range of key skills; developing written methods, increasing speed, increasing our knowledge of shapes, measures and data.
+In Maths we will be focusing on a range of key skills; developing written methods, increasing speed, increasing our knowledge of shapes, measures and data.
 Whenever possible we link Maths to real life situations.

 We are also very fortunate this year to be learning how to play a variety of brass instruments.
 Look out for the date of our next concert.

 Homework usually goes home on a Friday, and should be handed in the following Wednesday afternoon.
 There is a homework club run three times a week at lunch time.
 All children are welcome to attend any of the sessions that they wish to.
 No need to book, just turn up.